Complaints Procedures

 8.9 The decision of the Committee on penalties shall be final and not subject to appeal.

-9.1 If, in the view of Academy Executive Committee or the Council, dissemination of a summary of the matters raised in the complaint and the decision of either the Initial Investigation Panel or the Complaint Determination Committee would be beneficial to other scientists, technologists or humanities scholars, the Academy Executive Committee or the Council, as is appropriate, may order that such a summary be published in such manner that does not identify the complainant or respondent.
-In such circumstances both the respondent and complainant shall be allowed a period, not exceeding fourteen (14) days to comment on the proposed text prior to publication.
+9.1 If, in the view of Academy Executive Committee or the Council, dissemination of a summary of the matters raised in the complaint and the decision of either the Initial Investigation Panel or the Complaint Determination Committee would be beneficial to other scientists, technologists or humanities scholars, the Academy Executive Committee or the Council, as is appropriate, may require the Chief Executive to prepare and publish such a summary in consultation with the Panel or Committee as appropriate, and in such manner that does not identify the complainant or respondent.
+In such circumstances both the respondent and complainant shall be allowed a reasonable period, not exceeding fourteen (14) days to comment on the proposed text prior to publication.

 10.1 The Society is not liable for any expense by way of travelling, engagement of counsel, calling of any witness or in any other matter connected with either a Panel’s or a Committee’s consideration of any matter under these Rules, whether incurred by a Member whose conduct is under investigation or by any person or persons who make a complaint.

-11.1 The Council delegates to the Academy Executive Committee Chair the powers to implement these Rules, including, but not limited to: –
+11.1 The Council delegates to the Chair the powers to implement these Rules, including, but not limited to:

 a. appointing a person to a role under these Rules; or